 Prefer savory food to sweet?
-Check out this 3-hour dumpling walking tour!
+Check out this Melbourne: 3-Hour Foodie Discovery Walking Tour!

-If you happen to be in Melbourne over Chinese New Year, be sure to visit China Town for parades and lion dances.
+If you happen to be in Melbourne over Lunar New Year, be sure to visit China Town for parades and lion dances.

 8. Sip cocktails at a secret bar